-Erectile dysfunction is a problem achieving and maintaining an erection long enough to engage in sex.
-People used to use the word, “impotence”, but most healthcare professionals now use the term, “erectile dysfunction”.
+Erectile dysfunction is difficulty achieving and maintaining an erection long enough to engage in sex.
+People used to use the word, “impotence”, but most healthcare professionals use the term, “erectile dysfunction”.

-Let’s look at some of the most common questions that are asked about erectile disfunction:
+Here’s a look at some of the most common questions that are asked about erectile dysfunction:

 Erectile dysfunction affects about 30 million men in the United States, according to the National Institutes of Health (NIH).